How The List Is Compiled

 January to March

 During this period, the Gen.T editorial team curates a longlist of nominees.
 As well as internal nominations, names for the longlist come from Tribe members, past years' Gen.T honourees and members of the public, through our public nomination form.
-At 600 names strong, it’s double the length of the final list.
+The longlist is typically more than double the length of the final list.

 After we receive the nominations, we begin a rigorous in-house vetting process to reach the final 300.
 During this process, we engage Tribe members in additional dialogue to get clarity on the reasons for their decisions as well as further insight into their industry.